Kejriwal launches programme to help Delhi residents practise yoga under trained teachers | Education

 - India

-Delhi Chief Minister Arvind Kejriwal on Monday launched the ''Dilli Ki Yogshala'' programme that aims to help the city residents practise yoga regularly under the guidance of trained teachers.
+Delhi Chief Minister Arvind Kejriwal on Monday launched a programme that aims to help the city residents practise yoga regularly under the guidance of trained teachers.

-''People in groups of 25 can give a missed call on this number and the Delhi government will provide them teachers.
-They will require to identify a place like a park or a community hall to practise Yoga,'' Kejriwal said at a programme of the Delhi Pharmaceutical Sciences and Research University (DPSRU).
+''People in groups of 25 can give a missed call on this number and the Delhi government will assign teachers.
+They will be required to identify a place like a park or a community hall to practise yoga,'' Kejriwal said at a programme of the Delhi Pharmaceutical Sciences and Research University (DPSRU).

-The ''Dilli Ki Yogshala'' programme will begin from January with 400 teachers trained by the DPSRU and at least 20,000 people are expected to start practising yoga under their supervision, the Aam Aadmi Party (AAP) leader said.
+The 'Dilli Ki Yogshala' programme will begin from January with 400 teachers trained by the DPSRU.
+At least 20,000 people are expected to start practising yoga under their supervision, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)